bitceo/AcademicPaper/README.md

 # AcademicPaper
-This is accepted academic paper in the Vietnam National Conferrence
+This is accepted Academic Paper in the Vietnam National Conference